mkain112/mkain112.github.io/_posts/2025-09-15-Plotter-kitten-chaser.md

 ## Lessons Learned

-> - Dual-Y motors are absolutely the correct choice.
+> - Dual-Y motors are absolutely the correct choice
-> - Dry-erase markers make great plotter tools.
+> - Dry-erase markers make great plotter tools
-> - Kittens should not be allowed to near moving belts.
+> - Kittens should not be allowed near moving belts
 {: .prompt-info}

 ---